 The result is 'Immortality Gene', the first in a novel series by John and Shelia Chapman.
 The ebook of book 1 is FREE and available at multiple retailers

-On the verso of the title page is the copyright page.
+On the versoOther side of the page of the title page is the copyright page.
 That makes it an even page.
 You can't leave this page out!
 Copyright pages are usually bottom aligned.
 They contain a statement of who owns the copyright of the book and the year it was written.
-A printed book will have an ISBN number also.
+A printed book should have an ISBN numberInternational Standard Book Number.
+A unique number identifying each book.
+You can buy one or get a free one - I'll tell you about that later. also.

 I take the opportunity on the copyright page to express my opinion of PDF files being offered as ebooks.
 I also mention that UK English may be used.
 Here's an example of my copyright page.
 If you want to copy the text from it you'll find an example in my template file.
 Just change the text where appropriate, particularly the ISBN number which can't be used on any other book: